Trump Cozies Up To Duterte, Ignores Human Rights Questions

 “Whoa, whoa,” he said.
 “This not a press statement.
 This is the bilateral meeting.”

-He added that, “we will be discussing matters that are of interest to both the Philippines” and, referring to the reporters, “with you around, guys, you are the spies.”
+He added: “We will be discussing matters that are of interest to both the Philippines” and the U.S., and, referring to the reporters, “with you around, guys, you are the spies.”

+Trump laughed in response.
+In a sharp break from his predecessors, he had also last week declined to take questions from reporters during a joint news conference with Chinese President Xi Jinping ― a decision that was made, the White House said, “at the Chinese insistence.”

-White House press secretary Sarah Huckabee Sanders told reporters that human rights “briefly came up in the context of the Philippines’ fight against illegal drugs.”
+White House press secretary Sarah Huckabee Sanders told reporters on Monday that human rights “briefly came up in the context of the Philippines’ fight against illegal drugs.”
 Duterte’s spokesperson denied that the issue was raised.
-Last week, he had also said that he planned to tell Trump to “lay off” if the president were to press him on the subject.
+Last week, the Philippine president had also said that he planned to tell Trump to “lay off” if the president were to press him on the subject.

+Human rights advocacy groups said they weren’t surprised the issue of human rights wasn’t central to the meeting agenda.

+“Trump has a well-documented affinity for strongman leaders who abuse the rights of their people and he has, over the months, expressed and made several references to how he supports what Duterte is doing in the Philippines,” said Phelim Kine, deputy director for Human Rights Watch in Asia.

 The meeting between the two leaders comes just days after Duterte bragged to reporters that he had stabbed someone to death when he was 16 ― a comment his spokesman said was made “in jest.”

-Note: This article has been updated to include a comment from Phelim Kine of Human Rights Watch in Asia.